Vitiligo Treatments: Best Options & New Therapies

 Vitiligo is a skin condition where pigment cells fail to function, causing white spots on the skin.
 While there’s no singular best treatment, the right approach to do so depends on individual factors like the severity, location, and progression of the condition.

-The main goals of vitiligo treatment are to slow or halt its spread, restore skin color, and manage symptoms.
+The main goals of vitiligo treatment are to slow or halt its spread, restore skin colour, and manage symptoms.
 Since each vitiligo case is unique, treatment plans are often personalized for the best possible outcome.

 What are the Treatment Options for Vitiligo?